jdeisenberg/icljs/_sources/diy_functions.rst

     :showtitle: Show: What are parameters and arguments?
     :hidetitle: Hide

-    You can think of a *parameter* as a placeholder variable; it’s “extra information” that a function needs to do its job.
+    You can think of a *parameter* as a placeholder; it’s “extra information” that a function needs to do its job.
 For example, if I asked you to “calculate the square root,” you would ask me, “The square root *of what*?”
 That “what” is a parameter.

-    When you call the function, you have to provide a value to fill in that placeholder; you have to provide the number whose square root you want.
+    When you call the function, you have to provide a value to bind to that placeholder; you have to provide the number whose square root you want.
 That value is the *argument* to the function.

-    A **p**\arameter is a **p**\laceholder variable in the defintion of the function.
+    A **p**\arameter is a **p**\laceholder symbol in the defintion of the function.

-    An **a**\rgument is the **a**\ctual value that will fill in the placeholder.
+    An **a**\rgument is the **a**\ctual value that will bind to the placeholder.

-    So, in the preceding example, ``a`` and ``b`` are the parameters; when you make the function call, the ``5`` and ``17`` are the arguments whose values will be copied into the parameter variables.
+    So, in the preceding example, ``a`` and ``b`` are the parameters; when you make the function call, the ``5`` and ``17`` are the arguments whose values will be bound to the parameters.

 Here’s another function with two parameters; it finds the area of an ellipse as shown in the following figure, using the formula π ∙ a ∙ b: